MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 1. Go to **Feature management**.
 1. Enable **Use employment default dimensions on integration journals**.
-1. Apply the solution in Dual-write for the Project Operations Dual-write entity maps to import one new map and two updated maps for this feature.
+1. Apply the solution in dual-write for the Project Operations dual-write entity maps to import one new map and two updated maps for this feature.
 1. Modify the integration key to make bookable resources have context for the relevant legal entity.

-   1. Select integration key, in the first column next to **Bookable Resource**, add **bookableresourceid [Bookable Resource]**.
+    1. Select the integration key, and then, in the first column next to **Bookable Resource**, add **bookableresourceid \[Bookable Resource\]**.
     1. Select **Save**, and close the integration key page.

-1. Stop the **Project Operations Integration Actuals** map, then select **Table map version** to update to version 10.0.17 or later.
-You might have to select **Refresh tables** from within the Dual-write map to see and run the new table schema.
+1. Stop the **Project Operations Integration Actuals** map, and then select **Table map version** to update to version 10.0.17 or later.
+You might have to select **Refresh tables** from within the dual-write map to see and run the new table schema.
 1. Stop the **Project Operations integration** entity for the **Hour estimates** map, and then select **Table map version** to update to version 1.0.6 or later.
-You might have to select **Refresh tables** from within the Dual-write map to see and run the new table schema.
+You might have to select **Refresh tables** from within the dual-write map to see and run the new table schema.
 1. Start the new map for **Project worker resource import (bookable resources)**.

 ### Changes enabled by this feature